-A deconstruction, since both Blint's and Momma K's desire to bottle up their feelings for each other and not just ell teach other end up causing each one to assume the worst about the other and therefore ruin each other's lives
+Cannot Spit It Out: Both Blint's and Momma K's desire to bottle up their feelings for each other and not just tell teach other end up causing each one to assume the worst about the other and therefore ruin each other's lives.

 Love Hurts: Her deeply conflicted and restricted relationship with Durzo ends with a series of misunderstandings, which leads to Momma K betraying Durzo and Durzo's death.

 Nice Job Breaking It, Hero!: She was the one who first engineered Aleine Gunder IX's ascension to the thrown over the more intelligent (and therefore less inclined to overlook crime) Regnus Gyre.
 This allowed the Sa'Kage to flourish under Gunder's weak rule, but it also allowed the Khalidorians to infiltrate and manipulate the Sa'Kage into helping Khalidor conquer Cenaria.